marcioassissilva/Projetos-Data-Science/README.md

 **Why I decided to learn about Data Science:**

-Seeing the transformation that has been occurring in the world and as a University Professor, we are faced with the need to contribute to a better Education, I decided to learn about Data Science.
-I find this field incredible and extremely relevant to the world.
-Through data science, We can discover various insights and impact the ecosystem in which We live.
-I believe that Data Science can bring significant advances to any area.
-In my view, education is the most powerful tool for transforming people's lives.
-In this way, I intend to record the entire learning process during that journey, and who knows how to help, someone at all with the acquired knowledge.
-In this space, I intend to register my project portfolio throughout my studies.
+Witnessing the transformation that has been occurring in the world and as a University Professor, we are faced with the need to contribute to a better Education, therefore, I decided to learn about Data Science.
+I believe this field is incredible and extremely relevant to the world.
+Through data science, we can gain various insights, which can help building tools that will impact the society in which we live.
+I believe that Data Science can produce significant advances to any area.
+In my point of view, education remain the most effective tool for transforming people's lives.
+With that in mind, I intend recording (through a blog/git) the entire learning process during this journey, and who knows, maybe this information will encourage/help someone to engage in this field.
+In this online space, I intend registering my project portfolio throughout my studies.

 ## Projetos:
 Em construção: